Jsdwyer26/viaggio/readme.md

 - Bootstrap for css styling

 ##Find on Github
-Viaagio can be found on [Github](https://github.com/Jsdwyer26/viaggio)
+Viaggio can be found on [Github](https://github.com/Jsdwyer26/viaggio)

 ##How to Use
 1. Visit the github page and clone this repo.